California Campus Events

 Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

-For the class entering Fall 2015, we received almost 1200 applications, granted almost 400 interviews, and seated a class of 54 students.
+For the class entering Fall 2017, we received almost 1200 applications, granted over 400 interviews, and seated a class of 54 students.
 On-campus interviews are required and we strongly encourage you to attend a Preview Day event or Information Session.